lucky-israel/hardened-web-server-project/README.md

 # ⚔️ Hardened Web Server Project (Week 1 – SysAdmin Cohort)

-Hey!
-I'm rolling deep into Week 1 of the SysAdmin Cohort, and this repo is the frontline of my war on insecure servers.
+Hi!
+Welcome to my server project ,phew it was quite uneasy at first but was fun all the way Week 1 of the SysAdmin Cohort, and this repo is the frontline of my war on insecure servers.

-In this project, I deployed and locked down a LAMP/LEMP stack like a true DevSecOps mercenary.
+In this project, I deployed and locked down a like a true DevSecOps mercenary.
 Objective? **# Secure Ubuntu Server Setup with LAMP Stack & SSL